-3. How much will I save?

 The program offers the potential for savings, but savings compared with Eversource’s Basic Service cannot be guaranteed.
 This is because the contract with Public Power is fixed for 12 months, and the contract price will not change during that time.
-However, Eversource’s Basic Service price changes every 6 months for residential and small business accounts, and every three months for large business accounts, and future prices are not known.
+However, Eversource’s Basic Service price changes every 6 months for residential and small business accounts, and every 3 months for large business accounts, and future prices are not known.

 Any savings will apply only to the supply portion of your bill.
 Delivery charges will be unaffected.

-**Current**